empfi/QB-K9/README.md

 - 🏠 Optional shelter system: Dogs walk to/from a shelter for immersive spawning/despawning.
 - 🎯 QB-Target integration for seamless interactions (bark, attack, wait).
 - 💀 Death detection ensures the K9 is removed if critically injured, with a notification to grab a new one.
+- 🚘Car detection ensures, that your dog doesn´t dies, while you are in a Car.
+-
 Perfect for police RP servers looking to add a dynamic and immersive K9 unit!
 Fully configurable via `config.lua` to match your server’s needs.
 Try it now and let your officers patrol with their four-legged partner! 🐾

 *Dependencies*: